A new map for Toronto's new transit system

 A high number of connection icons to other other transit systems, with poor legibility, as depicted on a cropped section of the TTC's "Subway, Light Rail, and Streetcars Map" showing Line 6 and the Vaughan extension of Line 1

 There still remains gaps not addressed with this redesign.
 Washrooms are excluded.
-The dimensions of this map is incompatible for placement in trains or stations, though it could be adjusted.
-The iconography for accessibility is not the universal standard among transit systems in Canada (and generally, public spaces).
-Important express routes are excluded by my own definition of a "Frequent Express Bus", although that points to insufficient TTC express service on popular routes like Dufferin.
+The dimensions of this map is incompatible for placement in trains or stations, though the design principles could be adopted.
+The iconography for accessibility is not the universal standard among transit systems (or most public spaces) in Canada.
+Some important express routes are excluded by my definition of a "Frequent Express Bus", although that points to insufficient TTC express service on popular routes like Dufferin.

-Still, this redesigned map presents higher-order transit in a more consistent manner that reflects fast and frequent transit options and communicates the distinctions of different transit services from a rider perspective, without any bias to transit mode or operator.
+Still, this redesigned map presents Toronto's higher-order transit in a more consistent and unbiased manner that reflects fast and frequent transit options and communicates the distinctions of different transit services in a way that is useful to a transit rider.